 Mention other relevant services you offer

 Feel free to mention any expertise you have in other areas related to the English language, like translating, copyreading, or blog writing.
 Who knows, a student might just be looking for an English teacher who can also do translation work!

 Add digital badges

-Showing the digital badges you’ve earned from your TEFL/TESOL certification courses makes your credentials easily visible to students and recruiters alike.
+Showing the digital badges you’ve earned from your online TEFL certification courses makes your credentials easily visible to students and recruiters alike.
 Clicking these badges also allows your profile viewers to read about the programs you’ve taken in detail.

 Include student reviews

 Adding reviews of the students you’ve taught in the past not only adds to your credibility as an English teacher but also gives potential clients an idea about the quality of your work.

 - If you’re working for a marketplace, students can write their comments or testimonials about you in the review section provided on the platform.

 - If you’re working for yourself, you can ask students to write a review about your tutoring business on your Facebook page, Yelp, or the comments section of your website.
 Afterward, you can add the link to the reviews or copy some of them to your online teacher profile.

 Finally, be sure that interested students can contact you easily.
 Provide clickable links to your email address, website, and work phone number (if possible) on your teacher profile, and make them visible by putting them at the top.
 This way, your clients don’t have to scroll through a long page or spend time looking for your contact details if they decide to take classes with you.